stefapi/vesselharbor/README.md

 - **Hot Reload**: Development environment with hot reload for both frontend and backend
 - **PWA Support**: Progressive Web App ready with vite-plugin-pwa

-## 🚢 What is VesselHarbor?

-The name "VesselHarbor" carries a dual meaning: "Vessel" refers to containerization (Docker containers), while "Harbor" represents a safe haven for self-hosting applications without worrying about complex technical details.
-Just as a harbor provides shelter and organization for ships, VesselHarbor offers a secure and simplified environment for managing your containerized applications.

 ## 🚀 Quick Start